-It is not all doom and gloom, however, and in fact there are signs that we could be at the start of a new chapter for Italian wine.
 There has probably never been such a high awareness of local, native varieties, or so many success stories involving regional wines.
+In a market where consumers are always jostling to find a boutique producer or an unknown grape variety that expresses its terroir, Italy has always been a great source with its near-endless array of indigenous grapes.
 The following examples show what Italy can do when it begins to get serious about its native grapes.

 Fiano is southern Italy’s most interesting native white variety by some distance.
 It makes a typically steely, dry wine with a firm structure and delicate-but-complex aromas characterised by a distinctive note of toasted hazelnut.
 It is fresh and immediate but, like all thoroughbred whites, it also develops with bottle age.

 The variety is planted widely across the southern peninsula, and is also present in places as far apart as the Marche and Sicily.
 It is native to Campania, where it appears as the principal grape in the reliable, if rarely exciting, DOC blends of Cilento and Sannio.
 Fiano shows its best on the high, volcanic slopes of Irpinia in the province of Avellino, where it originated and where it now enjoys DOCG status.

 Yields can be irregular, but producers love its resilience.
 As Angelo Valentino, winemaker at Macchialupa, recounts: ‘It is a grape you can leave on the plant until it’s ripe, without worrying about the weather.’

 Its thick skins also make it suitable for late-harvested or even passito wines.
 Some producers also use oak, in a trade-off that works to the advantage of body, but at the expense of varietal aroma.